luke8086/retronews/README.md

 - The script is read-only, there are no plans to support voting and posting
 - The message renderer has glitches, but I prefer to keep it simple than solve every corner case
+- No config file is planned, since the code is in Python, it's simpler to treat it as its own config and customize directly

 ## Related projects